AnitaCloudTech/aws-cloud-foundations-training/README.md

 ---
 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](./LICENSE) file for details.

+---

+Copyright (c) 2025 Anita Mijatović